-I have 10 years experience as a clinical psychologist and 15 years experience working in mental health.
-I was trained at the University of Canterbury, with a focus on evidence-based approaches to helping people improve their mental health.
+I have 11 years experience as a clinical psychologist.
+I was trained in the Department of Psychology at the University of Canterbury, with a focus on evidence-based approaches to helping people improve their mental health.

-My work is guided by psychological science, especially in the domains of emotion, cognition, motivation, and ways people can change their behaviour to be happier and more successful.
+My work is guided by psychological science, especially in the domains of emotion, cognition, motivation, and methods to help people to change their behaviour to be happier and more successful.

 I live in Christchurch with my wife (also a clinical psychologist) and our two over-analysed children.
-I value health and well-being, courage, compassion, flexibility, and vitality.
+I value health and well-being, courage, compassion, vitality, and flexibility.
 These values guide me in my work and personal life, and help me too face the challenges of life.

 Canterbury District Health Board (2009-2013)